leo-lungu/leo-lungu/README.md

 Hey there!
 I'm @leo-lungu.

-- Year 2 BSc Computer Science Student @ QMUL
+- On exchange year at UPenn
+- Taking a break from QMUL
-- Incoming Product Manager Intern
+- Product Manager Intern

 <!---